Frequently Asked Questions

 4. How soon after submitting a concept paper will I hear if I have been selected to submit a full proposal?

-Concept papers are reviewed within three weeks of the deadline.
+Concept papers are reviewed within five weeks of the deadline.
 You should expect to receive word on the outcome of the review by June or December 20th.

 5. If I am selected to submit a full proposal, when will the full proposal be due?